Pula

 What to see in Pula

-As once was the important Roman city, Pula has preserved all the significant Roman monuments, which testify the cultural and historical importance but specially the majestic Amphitheater.
-Pula was the Episcopal seat in the year 425 and saves the numerous sights from the early periods of religious buildings, as well as other interesting churches, like the churches of St. Francis, St. Mary Formosa which is the beautiful 10th century Cathedral and the Church St. Nicolas.
+Once a Roman city, Pula is well known for its Roman monuments, mostly the Amphitheater.
+It was an Episcopal seat in 425 and bears sights from some early foundations of religious buildings, as well as other interesting churches, like the churches of St Francis, St Mary of Formosa, a beautiful cathedral from 10th century and the Church of St Nicolas.
 Visit the Archaeological Museum of Istria as well as the Twin gate, dating from the 2nd and 3rd Century and the Hercules Gate also.
-The Castle and Historical Museum of Istria are also worth a visit.
+The Castle and a History Museum of Istria are also worth visiting.

 • Archaeological museum Istria